Unpacking exceptional healthcare logos

 Quilted Health logo

-Their thin text-stroke “Q” represents a thread and the tying of a knot, but also a child resting safely in a quilt.
-With a mission to provide comprehensive pregnancy care, Quilted Health gently ties their brand and logo together.
+Their thin, text-stroke “Q” logo represents a thread and the looping of a knot, but also a child resting safely in a quilt.
+With a mission to provide comprehensive pregnancy care, Quilted Health seamlessly ties their brand and logo together.

 19. Two Chairs